-- 7.2.1 Dusted one from which dust is detached by the competitor's shot but which shows no visible reduction in size or breakage. - 7.2.2 Where the gun is unloaded, loaded incorrectly, on half cock or any other cause chargeable to the competitor's negligence. - 7.2.3 If the competitor shoots from outside the stand position or the competitor shoots from the wrong stand. - 7.2.4 If the competitor has more than the permitted number of misfires. - 7.2.5 If a clay is not launched immediately on the call PULL, the competitor may refuse to shoot, but must make this action clear by raising his gun.
-The clay will be re-launched without the competitor being penalised. - 7.2.6 If a launcher is repaired or replaced during a course of fire, a trial clay target will be launched in full view of all competitors in that detail.
+7.2.1 Dusted - one from which dust is detached by the shooter's shot but which shows no visible reduction in size or breakage.

+- 7.2.2 Where the gun is unloaded, loaded incorrectly, on half cock or any other cause chargeable to the shooter's negligence. - 7.2.3 If the competitor shoots from outside the stand position or the shooter shoots from the wrong stand. - 7.2.4 If the competitor has more than the permitted number of misfires. - 7.2.5 If a clay is not launched immediately on the call PULL, the shooter may refuse to shoot, but must make this action clear by raising his gun.
+The clay will be relaunched without the shooter being penalised. - 7.2.6 If a launcher is repaired or replaced during a course of fire, a trial clay target will be launched in full view of all shooters in that detail.